How to create adventures and import GPX files ⛰

-Once you're happy with your adventure, it's time to add some information and discover its stats!
+Once you're happy with your adventure, click Save and Continue and it's time to add some information and discover its stats!

 It was really easy for me to plan this route as I noticed there was an existing footpath (marked with the dashed lines).
 FATMAP shows all footpaths and roads as standard as they can help with many planning scenarios.

 Adding information to your adventures